 Planned Giving is another way that you can help, by arranging for future gifts of money, securities or other forms of property.
-This can be an important part of estate planning, resulting in immediate tax benefits for you as a donor, or later for your estate, and an assured source of future funding for The Bone Marrow Foundation.
+This can be an important part of estate planning, resulting in immediate tax benefits for you as a donor, or later for your estate, and an assured source of future funding for the Bone Marrow & Cancer Foundation.

 A bequest provision in a will is the most common form of Planned Giving.
 These gifts enable donors to make significant contributions that may not have been possible during their lifetimes.
 The gift can take a number of forms: a specific dollar amount, a percentage of the estate, or a percentage of the residue of the estate after other bequests are fulfilled.

 Other ways of giving for the future include:

 - Life insurance policies where the charity can be named as the beneficiary